Dawn-Of-Justice/natural-language-processing/README.md

 ## Introduction

 Natural Language Processing (NLP) is a field of artificial intelligence that focuses on the interaction between computers and humans through natural language.
-It encompasses tasks such as text classification, sentiment analysis, language translation, and more.
+It encompasses text classification, sentiment analysis, language translation, and more.

-This repository serves as a beginner-friendly resource for understanding and implementing basic NLP techniques using popular libraries such as NLTK, spaCy, and scikit-learn.
+This repository is a beginner-friendly resource for understanding and implementing basic NLP techniques using popular libraries such as NLTK, spaCy, and scikit-learn.

 ## Features